bmaclean/airport-currency-exchange/README.md

 - **Refactoring** - As I implemented the last remaining features, some components (such as `CurrencyTransactionModal`) became quite bloated.
 Given more time, these components could be refactored to follow SRP and be more composable.
 - **Testing** - While working to complete the code challenge this week, writing consistent unit tests fell by the wayside.
 I normally write tests progressively as I work through problems, but felt my time was better spent implementing as many features as possible.
 - **Redux-Saga** - Currently, the application uses the Hooks useEffect API to intermittently poll for currency data.
 Given that I was most unfamiliar with Redux-Saga, I didn't leverage it to manage asynchronous data fetching, though I'd like to do so in the future.

-### Final Comments

-Thank you for the opportunity to interview with SelfDecode!
-I've really enjoyed the application process, and look forward to hearing back from the team.